Your co-worker Rebecca mentioned she uses warming oil in her reed diffuser. So, now you’ve gotten curious. Can you use warming oil in a reed diffuser?

 Fragrance Chemist Take on Warming Oil in Reed Diffusers

-According to reeddiffusers.org, you shouldn’t use warming oil and other fragrance oils in a reed diffuser.
-Fragrance oils made specifically for reed diffusers are designed for maximum wicking and optimal scent dispersion.
+According to reeddiffusers.org, you shouldn’t use warming and fragrance oils in a reed diffuser.
+Fragrance oils for reed diffusers are designed for maximum wicking and optimal scent dispersion.

-Viscosity levels are different in every carrier oil, warming oil, and fragrance oil.
+Viscosity levels differ in every carrier oil, warming oil, and fragrance oil.
 Fragrance chemists are meticulously running tests to make oils achieve the best viscosity levels for reed diffuser absorption.

 Someone asked if you can dilute fragrance oils with water for better absorption.
-The quick answer to that is no because oil and water don’t mix well together.
+The quick answer is that oil and water don’t mix well together.

 Should You Use Warming Oil or Carrier Oil?